l-MONDY-l/l-MONDY-l/README.md

 - 📫 How to reach me **malinthaushan444@gmail.com**

-- 📄 Know about my experiences [Senior System Administrator with experience managing Linux production systems, networking infrastructure, and automation scripting.](Senior System Administrator with experience managing Linux production systems, networking infrastructure, and automation scripting.)
+- 📄 Know about my experiences as a Senior System Administrator with experience managing Linux production systems, networking infrastructure, and automation scripting.

 - ⚡ Fun fact **I enjoy building practical Linux tools that solve real infrastructure problems.**